2007 Philippine Senate election

+Electoral system

+Philippine Senate elections are via pluraity block voting, with the entire country as an at-large "district".
+Each voter has 12 votes, and can vote for up to 12 candidates.
+Seats up were the seats last contested in 2001.

 Background

 COMELEC issues

 On March 11, 2007, the Old COMELEC Building in Intramuros, Manila was burned by a blazing fire ruining several ballot boxes and pending election protests.
 The Genuine Opposition considered the fire as political act which ended in burning of several election protests and contested ballot boxes.
 Investigators found out that instead of arson, it was the generator of the building which caused and since the building was built with tar and wood it would easily razed by fire.
 The Commission on Elections (COMELEC) faced scrutiny because of the fire that hit its old building on March 11 resulting in speculations of conspiracies to cheat on the May 14 elections.
 The COMELEC was also lambasted for publishing on the internet the names, addresses and details of registered voters.

 The Aquino issue

 Three people with the name Aquino filed their candidacies (Benigno Aquino III, Tessie Aquino-Oreta and Theodore Aquino), and there was confusion as to who is credited with a vote if someone wrote only "Aquino" on the ballot.
 Since Theodore Aquino was disqualified because he had dual citizenship and former Sen. Tessie Aquino-Oreta has the last name Oreta, COMELEC ruled that all votes with only the name Aquino would go to Tarlac Rep. Benigno Aquino III.
 All three Aquinos are related to each other.